maxmantz/redux-oidc-example/README.md

 Using this library without silent renew is possible by using the oidc middleware.
 See [this store configuration](https://github.com/maxmantz/redux-oidc-example/blob/master/src/storeWithoutSilentRenew.js) on how to use it.

 ### Technologies
-This app uses [react-router-redux](https://github.com/reactjs/react-router-redux) for routing and [redux-saga](https://github.com/yelouafi/redux-saga) to make API requests.
+This app uses [react-router-redux](https://github.com/reactjs/react-router-redux) for routing.

 ### Running locally
 Clone this repo and run `npm install`.